Amigurumi Unicorn Plush Pattern

 Your crochet unicorn will make a wonderful gift for all ages, especially babies and toddlers who can cuddle and carry it everywhere they go.
 This unicorn will make a wonderful gift for a little girl’s birthday or to decorate your baby’s nursery.

-This amigurumi animal pattern is suitable for beginners.
-To make this crochet unicorn, you will need to know some general amigurumi knowledge such as joining amigurumi, standard increase and decrease stitches. (for full list of the crochet stitches used in this pattern: see abbreviations listed below)
+This crochet animal pattern is suitable for beginners.
+To make this amigurumi unicorn, you will need to know some general amigurumi knowledge such as joining amigurumi, standard increase and decrease stitches. (for full list of the crochet stitches used in this pattern: see abbreviations listed below)

-To purchase the finished unicorn plush, see the following link:
+To purchase the finished unicorn plush, click here!

 Amigurumi Unicorn Pattern Information